Share & Enjoy

 Even if they learn to love, can either of them forgive?

-Don’t miss this charming story from the author of the Parasol Protectorate books.
+Ilona Andrews meets Georgette Heyer in this charming story from the author of the Parasol Protectorate books.
 Look out for appearances from favorite characters and the serious consequences of unwarranted geology.
+Perfect for fans of Kelly Armstrong, Shelly Laurenston, or Richelle Mead.

 A Note On Chronology